 Core Skill Units (not necessarily in this order)

-- a) Interfaith ritual 1 (birth and marriage) both UDC and interdenominational versions.
+- a) Interfaith ritual 1 (birth and marriage) both UDWC and interdenominational versions.

-- b) Interfaith ritual 2 (initiations and memorials – both UDC and interdenominational)
+- b) Interfaith ritual 2 (initiations and memorials – both UDWC and interdenominational)

 - c) Listening skills – reflective listening, etc.